 It makes your makeup more intense

-Some primers are opaque which means the mask the color of your skin.
-This is important for people with darker skin tones that have difficultly making certain shades visible on their skin.
+Some primers are opaque which means the mask the colour of your skin.
+This is important for people with darker skin tones that have difficulty making certain shades visible on their skin.

 Do you need makeup primer?

 - Does your makeup slides off by the end of the day